UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_13.md

 Notes:

-Using a decision tree with no specified max\_depth, we can explain the phenomenon is called ***overfitting***.
+Using a decision tree with no specified max\_depth, can help explain the phenomenon is called ***overfitting***.

-Overfitting is when our model fits the training data well and therefore the training score is high, however, the model does not generalize to the validation set as well and the validation error is much higher.
+Overfitting occurs when our model is overly specified to the particular training data and often leads to bad results.

-The Train score is high but the validation score is much lower.
+When our model fits the training data well and therefore the training score is high, however, the model does not generalize to the validation set as well and the validation error is much higher.

-The gap between the train and validation scores is bigger.
+This is a sign of overfitting.

-A standard overfitting scenario would be:
+The train score is high but the validation score is much lower.

-**Score\_train\>\>Score\_valid**
+The gap between the train and the validation score is bigger.

-If **Score\_train** is high, then we are in an overfitting scenario.
-It is fairly common to have at least a bit of this.
+This produces more severe results when the training data is minimal or when the model’s complexity is high.

 ---